 Visit any building you want that your tour does not go through.
 Go to a popular lunch spot on campus.
 Strike up conversations with current students.
 Don’t be shy – many students (especially your tour guide!) are eager to share their experiences with visitors.
 If you would be more comfortable doing this without mom or dad, ask for some space.

 Make sure to ask good questions when on your tour or while speaking with students, professors, or admissions representatives.
 Do not be shy.
 But make sure you have done your research beforehand so you can come equipped with some questions to ask.
 If your question could easily be answered from a quick Google search, then that is not a good question.

 And just as importantly, listen to others’ questions on your tour.
-You are smart, but you cannot think of everything.
+You are not going to think of everything.
 Let other people’s curiosity inform you and you may just be surprised by what you will learn.

 The primary goal of your campus visit should be to get information about how interested you are in the school.
 At the same time, it can give you valuable insight into the essays you will eventually have to write.